netdata/netdata/README.md

 ### :flushed: I feel overwhelmed by the amount of information in Netdata.
 What should I do?

 Netdata is designed to provide comprehensive insights, but we understand that the richness of information might sometimes feel overwhelming.
-Here are some tips on how to navigate and utilize Netdata effectively...
+Here are some tips on how to navigate and use Netdata effectively...

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>